-The Diocese will consider independent funding for counselling on an individual, case by case basis.
-The Diocese will ensure that a referral is made to Safe Spaces if the individual wishes.
-At the conclusion of the investigation and assessment stage, the Safeguarding Service will signpost those who report abuse to other organisations which can provide ongoing support.
+The Diocese will actively consider independent funding for counselling on an individual, case by case basis.
+The Diocese will ensure that a referral is made to Safe Spaces3 in the individual wishes.
+At the conclusion of the investigation and assessment stage, the Safeguarding Service will discuss the issue of ongoing contact with the Victim or Survivor once the case is closed.
+The Diocese will signpost to other organisations that have appropriately trained personnel to respond to those who report that they have been harmed.